Dino Natali

 Dino Domenico Natali is an American stage and television actor.
-He is best known for playing the role of the gay police officer, Officer Zitelli on five episodes on the American sitcom television series Barney Miller.
+He is best known for playing the recurring role of the gay police officer, Officer Zitelli on five episodes on the American sitcom television series Barney Miller.

-Natali co-starred with Pasquale Esposito, in the PBS documentary film Pasquale Esposito Celebrates Enrico Caruso, in 2015.
+Natali co-starred with Pasquale Esposito, in the PBS documentary film Pasquale Esposito Celebrates Enrico Caruso in 2015.
 He has also guest-starred in television programs including, Get Smart, The Lucy Show, The Harvey Korman Show, Kojak, House Calls, Stir Crazy and Joe Bash.
-He made a small appearance in his first film debut in the 1979 film Love at First Bite, playing the role of the Man Outside Castle.
+He made a small appearance in his first film debut in the 1979 film Love at First Bite, playing a man whose outside a castle.
+Before he began his screen career, he appeared in the stage play Hot Tin Roof in 1963.